Title

 ELAP is a government program in the Philippines that provides financial assistance for education and livelihood projects to the survivors of deceased Overseas Filipino Workers, aiming to support their families and fill the void left by the OFW's death.

-ELAP is designed primarily for survivors of deceased OFWs who were active OWWA members at the time of death, providing financial assistance to support continuous education for one eligible dependent and/or livelihood assistance to augment family income.
+ELAP is a special benefit package primarily for survivors of deceased OFWs who were active OWWA members at the time of death.
+It provides (1) continuous subsidized education for one eligible dependent until completion of tertiary or technical/vocational studies, and/or (2) livelihood assistance in the form of a vending cart with accessories, tools, merchandise and possibly training, to augment family income.

-An active member is an OWWA-registered member who has a valid membership at the time of death or whose membership had expired not more than six (6) months before death.
+An active member is an OWWA-registered member who has a valid membership at the time of death, or whose membership had expired for not more than six (6) months from the time of death.

-No, each deceased OFW is entitled to only one (1) beneficiary under the Educational Component and one (1) beneficiary under the Economic Component.
+One (1) legal dependent under the Educational Component and one (1) beneficiary under the Economic Component.

 Analyze Cases Smarter, Faster